 Subaccounts are intended for resellers.
 If you are a reseller, you can use subaccounts to represent your customers' charges for the purpose of chargebacks.

 Cloud Billing subaccounts allow you to group charges from projects together on a separate section of your invoice.
-A billing subaccount is a Cloud Billing account with a billing linkage to a reseller's master Cloud Billing account on which the charges appear.
-The master Cloud Billing account must be on invoiced billing.
+A billing subaccount is a Cloud Billing account that is owned by a reseller's parent Cloud Billing account.
+The usage charges for all billing subacccounts are paid for by the reseller's parent Cloud Billing account.
+Note that the parent Cloud Billing account must be on invoiced billing.

 The Cloud Billing Account API provides the ability to create and manage subaccounts.
 Use the API to connect to your existing systems and provision new customers or chargeback groups programmatically.